joemilsomweb/AlgorithmicEye/README.md

-# Algo-Eye !!!WORK IN PROGRESS, ITS STILL UGLY!!!
+# Algo-Eye.

-An Algorithmic(ish) Eye(and eventually face) generator (very much a work in progress)
+A face like / creature generator (very much a work in progress)

 First attempt at creating an Entity Component System type architecture in JS, not neccessarily perfect but the separation of data concerns into components and avoidance of